 Credit Jack Harris/Associated Press

-Still, one woman’s name was just a whisper during the services for Lewis — Ella Baker.
+Still one woman’s name was just a whisper during the Convention as it was at services for the late Congressman John Lewis — Ella Baker.

-Baker was one of the founders of the Southern Christian Leadership Conference (SCLC).
+After resigning her role at the NAACP, Baker became one of the founders of the Southern Christian Leadership Conference (SCLC).
 Yet, she left the organization in 1958.
-Her male colleagues only recognized Baker’s competence and expertise to a degree.
+Her male colleagues only recognized her competence and expertise to a degree.
 The “preacher’s club” named Rev. Wyatt Tee Walker to replace Baker at the helm.
 According to biographer Barbara Ransby, due to this prevailing patriarchy and what she deemed a focus on “mass rallies and grand exhortations by ministers without follow-up,” Baker departed the SCLC and chose to go her own womanly way.

 The action they take at this fork in the road will set the path for their progeny.

-In his remarks at Lewis’ services, Lawson averred it was Black women who made the decision to desegregate downtown Nashville.
-To say SNCC, Lewis, Selma, one needs also to sing her song and yes, # SayHerName — Ella Baker.
+In his remarks at the home going services for John Lewis, Rev. James Lawson averred it was Black women who made the decision to desegregate downtown Nashville.
+Vice Presidential candidate Harris stated Black women paved the way.
+To say SNCC, Lewis, Selma, one needs also to sing her song and yes, #SayHerName — Ella Baker.